ThomasF34/sgit/README.md

 ## Installation

-> You can find the binary file in the Github release TODO
+> You can find the binary file in the [Github release](https://github.com/ThomasF34/sgit/releases/tag/v1.0.0)

 You can also execute the following command to build the binary file.

-You then have to add it to your PATH.
+You then have to add `target/scala-2.13` to your PATH.

 ```
 sbt assembly